Solo Travel in Barcelona

-Barcelona has to be best known for this famous Roman Catholic Church.
-Designed by Antonio Gaudi, the famous architect, in a neo-gothic style, work began on the basilica in 1882 and is one of the longest ever construction projects with work due to be completed in 2030.
+Barcelona has to be best known for its famous Roman Catholic Church.
+Designed by Antonio Gaudi, the famous architect, in a neo-gothic style, work began on the basilica in 1882 and is one of the longest-ever construction projects with work due to be completed in 2030.
 Once finished this amazing work of art will be the highest cathedral in Europe.
 Because it is still under construction you have to ignore the cranes.
 (Time = 2-3 hours)

 * Check dates, prices and availability: Fast-Track Sagrada Familia Entrance Ticket

 5. The Cathedral of the Holy Cross and Saint Eulalia

 The Cathedral of the Holy Cross and Saint Eulalia dates back to the 13th century.
 This is the seat of the Archbishop of Barcelona and was named after a young girl called Santa Eulalia, who was said to be murdered because she refused to give up religion.
 The cathedral is beautiful and so spectacular from both the outside and in.
 You’ll often find musicians entertaining the crowd outside.
 (Time = 1-2 hours)

 This man has definitely put Barcelona on the map as one of the most architectural striking cities.
 As well as Park Güell and the Sagrada Familia, one of his other famous works is Casa Batlló at Passeig de Gràcia, 43.
 Known as the of the Dragon (in reference to the legend of Saint George), this UNESCO World Heritage Site is a fairytale house with cave interiors and a kaleidoscope of colours.
 (Time = 2-3 hours)